iantobinpe/Persona-0/README.md

 Created in 2016 - VB6

 ###### Side Note
-To beat the singleplayer: Repeatedly click "Mudo" for the first enemy after the tutorial fight.
+To beat singleplayer: Repeatedly click "Mudo" for the first enemy after the tutorial fight.
 Repeatedly click "Hama" for the second enemy.
 (Using potions when HP reaches as low as it can)

-There is a secret boss ending at the end of the End Credits.
-Press "No" on the rest of the dialogue.
+There is a secret boss ending at the ending of the End Credits.
+Press "No" to the rest of the dialogue.
 Ending B: Repeatedly click attack/items/skills against the secret boss and lose.
 Ending C: Repeatedly click on the head against the secret boss to win.